 Beginning in 2013, Puyallup implemented the solutions identified by the Task Force and is now working toward a future for Clarks Creek that is not impacted by elodea and sediment loads.
 Read about the Clarks Creek Task Force process and projects underway by Puyallup's Stormwater Section.

-In-water work began on 06/16/2014.
+In-water work began on 06/16/2014 and ended 08/08/2014.
 Daily updates on the progress and amount of elodea removed are posted below.
 To view the work areas, click on the map linked in the left hand column.